• Skip to primary navigation

 The autumn flavors created by reducing fresh pressed, red, juicy grapes into a silky sauce used to bathe spiced, seared, chicken which is then finished by lightly braised grapes and figs, are tastes that can hardly be described; you will just have to taste it for yourself.

 This recipe was created by one of our favorite chefs, Michael Chiarello.
-La Vendemmia means the autumn grape harvest and Chicken a la Vendemmia celebrates the fruit of the harvest.
+La Vendemmia means the autumn grape harvest, and chicken a la Vendemmia celebrates the fruit of the harvest.

 Fennel Spice Blend

 Put the fennel seed, coriander seed, and peppercorns in a small, heavy skillet over moderate heat-I use my cast iron pan for this.
-Watching carefully, toss the seeds frequently so they toast evenly.
+Watching carefully, toss the seeds frequently, so they toast evenly.
 When they’re light brown and fragrant, pour them on a plate to cool.
 Pour the cooled seeds into a blender and add the salt.
-Blend to a powder, removing the blender from its stand an shaking it occasionally to redistribute the seeds.
-Store in an airtight container away from light and heat for up to 4 months or freeze for up to a year.
+Blend to a powder, removing the blender from its stand and shaking it occasionally to redistribute the seeds.
+Store in an airtight container away from light and heat for up to 4 months, or freeze for up to a year.
 You will have more than you need for this recipe.

 Chicken

-Puree the grapes in a blender then strain through a sieve, pressing on the solids to extract as much juice as possible.
+Puree the grapes in a blender, then strain through a sieve, pressing on the solids to extract as much juice as possible.
 You should have about 2 1/2 cups of juice.

 Preheat the oven to 400 degree Fahrenheit.
 Season the chicken on all sides with salt, pepper and fennel spice.
 Heat a large ovenproof skillet over moderately high heat.
 When the skillet is hot, add the olive oil.
 Add the chicken breasts, skin side down, and brown well on all sides, about seven minutes total.
 Transfer the skillet to the oven and cook until the chicken is done throughout, 12 to 15 minutes.